-A. The presiding officer shall preserve decorum and decide all questions of order, subject to appeal by the Council.
-During Council meetings, Councilmembers shall preserve order and decorum and shall not delay or interrupt the proceedings or refuse to obey the orders of the chair or the rules of protocol.

-- B. Courtesy: Members of the Council, in the discussion, comments or debate of any matter or issue, shall be courteous in the language and demeanor, and shall not engage in derogatory remarks or insinuations in respect to any other member of the Council, or any member of the staff or the public, but shall, at all times, confine their remarks to those facts which are germane and relevant as determined by the Presiding Officer, to the question or matter under discussion. - C. Interruption: No member of the Council shall interrupt or argue with any other member while such a member has the floor. - D. The City of Des Moines is committed to maintaining a drug and alcohol free workplace.
-Accordingly, members of the Council shall abide by Sections 6(1) and (6)(J)(I) of the City of Des Moines Personnel Manual while serving at the dais. - E. Any Councilmember may request the presiding officer to enforce the rules of protocol by using, "Point of Order."
-The Presiding Officer may respond affirmatively or upon motion and majority vote, the presiding officer shall be required to do so. - F. Dress Code: For Council Business meetings, Councilmembers shall adhere to a business casual attire and no hats allowed.
+- A. The presiding officer shall preserve decorum and decide all questions of order, subject to appeal by the Council.
+During Council meetings, Councilmembers shall preserve order and decorum and shall not delay or interrupt the proceedings or refuse to obey the orders of the chair or the rules of protocol. - B. Courtesy: Members of the Council, in the discussion, comments or debate of any matter or issue, shall be courteous in the language and demeanor, and shall not engage in derogatory remarks or insinuations in respect to any other member of the Council, or any member of the staff or the public, but shall, at all times, confine their remarks to those facts which are germane and relevant as determined by the Presiding Officer, to the question or matter under discussion. - Interruption: No member of the Council shall interrupt or argue with any other member while such a member has the floor - C. The City of Des Moines is committed to maintaining a drug and alcohol free workplace.
+Accordingly, members of the Council shall abide by Sections 6(1) and (6)(J)(I) of the City of Des Moines Personnel Manual while serving at the dais.